skip to content

 Its unique configuration allows integration of these different classes of materials into novel hetero-architectures and but also fabrication of a wide range of devices including solar cells, batteries, mechanical or thermoelectric energy harvesters as well as integrated energy systems for energy–efficient ICT applications.
 The Cluster Tool has been designed with all the features that enable clean sample fabrication.

-If your research interests require controlled deposition of any of the above materials or you would like to combine functional materials in novel ways and have any questions on the tool’s capabilities please contact the academic lead Professor Henning Sirringhaus (hs220@cam.ac.uk) or the technical lead Steve Haws (sah219@cam.ac.uk) in the Department of Physics.
+If your research interests require controlled deposition of any of the above materials or you would like to combine functional materials in novel ways and have any questions on the tool’s capabilities please contact the academic lead Professor Henning Sirringhaus (hs220@cam.ac.uk) or the Department of Physics at (ambient.cluster@phy.cam.ac.uk).

 There are ten glovebox modules that comprise of (click to view):